mattackerman808/chore_minder/README.md

 Currently requires python2 in /bin/python (will fix soon)

-Requires sqlite3 DB libs for python install
+Requires cgi and sqlite3 DB libs for python install

 System writes DB file into /var/tmp (will need write access for web server user)